A simple guide to AI, Machine Learning and Deep Learning… or

 Why is the term AI being banded around so much, why the hype?

 Well ‘AI’ by its definition is the mimic of human behaviour.
-For example, Graymatter are a UK authorised partner of a software platform called Sentient Asend.
+For example, Graymatter are a UK authorised partner of a software platform called Sentient Ascend.
 Can it predict the future, NO, can it make toast, NO, but what it can do is replace a human behaviour called A/B testing; which if you are not familiar with is used for developing web sites and user journeys by testing version A with one headline and version B with a different headline and analysing at the results.

 This used to be a lengthy process of creating two versions, getting customers to use them, then reviewing the results.
 Then having to test two new A/B’s based on the outcomes and so on until you have an optimised version.
-Using a tool to replace this human behaviour, Asend tests thousands of variations and combinations, measures the results and optimises it for you faster and with more combinations than any human could do in a given timeframe.
+Using a tool to replace this human behaviour, Ascend tests thousands of variations and combinations, measures the results and optimises it for you faster and with more combinations than any human could do in a given timeframe.
 Mimicking human behaviour this lives in the AI world.
 A simple add value – ‘do it faster that I can’ tool.

 How is that different from Machine Learning?
 Machine Learning is formed from experience…